Microflow/how-can-we-fix/README.md

 ### You can find us in the beginners room at [Elixir-lang Slack](https://elixir-lang.slack.com/messages/C0HEX82NR/)

-## USER STORIES
+## User Stories

 ## Readers

 John logs on to the main How Can We fix page and sees two teams writing about how to improve the local economy.
-Matt opens How Can we fix and sees two teams writing a guide on how to raise money locally.
+Matt opens How Can We fix and sees two teams writing a guide on how to raise money locally.
-Luke opens Fix and looks at people writing about local restaurants.
+Luke opens Fix and looks at people writing about how to open a local restaurant.

 ## Writers